AntonRidgway/NationalMapViewers/README.md

 # NationalMapViewers
 Java software to visualize terrain data in GridFloat format, as provided by the USGS.
 Coded in Fall 2014 for the Fundamentals of Computer Graphics course (CS-6813-01) at the University of Tulsa.
 It provides a 3D contour plot visualization (TerrainVis.java), as well as a to-scale scene walkthrough (SceneWalkthrough.java).
+Executable JAR files are also included in [nmvJars.zip](https://github.com/AntonRidgway/NationalMapViewers/raw/master/nmvJars.zip), which should be compatible with a variety of environments out of the box, though I have not been able to test on anything but Windows yet.

 Note that this project is dependent on JOGL for its rendering.
-I made use of the following guide to quickly set up the dependency: https://jogamp.org/wiki/index.php/Setting_up_a_JogAmp_project_in_your_favorite_IDE
+I made use of the following guide to quickly set up the dependencies in Eclipse: https://jogamp.org/wiki/index.php/Setting_up_a_JogAmp_project_in_your_favorite_IDE

 Compatible terrain data for this project can be acquired from the [USGS National Map viewer](http://viewer.nationalmap.gov/).